 The Maldives should be considered the proper candidate for the title of paradise.
 Just picture the white sand islets with tropical palm trees that stretch out like pearl necklaces to the idyllic atolls floating in the turquoise ocean.

-The best hotels in the Maldives include luxurious retreats for affluent tourists, providing top-notch lodging, fine dining options, extravagant facilities, and impeccable services for an unforgettable tropical vacation.
+The best hotels in the Maldives include luxurious retreats for affluent tourists, providing top-notch lodging, fine dining options, extravagant facilities, unreal snorkeling, and impeccable services for an unforgettable tropical vacation.

 The resorts in the Maldives are dispersed throughout the islands, where vacationing families, scuba divers, celebrities, honeymooners, and couples can delight in their stay in a chic and unforgettable setting.